“The only true wisdom is in knowing that you know nothing“. – Socrates

 Yes.
 I can provide realistic estimates over the phone or via email if you provide me with a little information, please see the contact us page for more help.

 If the estimate sounds good then I will arrange to pop down and see you and check the work in detail, it helps if the floor is totally uncovered at this stage or it is hard for me to assess things accurately which might lead to extra work not being taken into account.
+For jobs in Surrey, London and the home counties there is no charge for the survey, discussion and quotation.
+For nationwide jobs I charge a flat rate of £320 plus travel expenses which is refundable if the job proceeds.

 Do you charge a deposit?